AdvancedCustomFields/docs/actions/acf-field_group-admin_enqueue_scripts.md

 ---

 ## Description
-This action is called on all pages where field groups are edited.
+Used to enqueue scripts and styles on the Field Group admin edit page.

-This function is similar to admin_enqueue_scripts except it is _only_ for the ACF field group page.
+This action is similar to the WordPress [admin_enqueue_scripts](https://developer.wordpress.org/reference/hooks/admin_enqueue_scripts/) except it is _only_ fired when viewing the Field Group admin edit page.

 ## Example